MTA-STS and TLS Reporting

 ### MTA-STS Policy File Needs Confirmation

-A browser-based checker can see the DNS signal, but it cannot fully verify the remote HTTPS policy file.
+A browser-based MTA-STS checker can see the DNS signal, but it cannot fully verify the remote HTTPS policy file.

 ### Missing TLS-RPT Record